 How you’re paid

-DLA is usually paid every 4 weeks.
+DLA is usually paid every 4 weeks on a Wednesday.

 You could get extra benefits if you get Disability Living Allowance - check with the Disability Service Centre or the office dealing with your benefit.